 - Why is being able to do [insert process or operation] important to your organization?

-- How do you think a solution for [insert process or resource] would help your team?
+- How would a solution for [insert process or resource] help your team?

 3. Tell A Story About Your Customer

-Using the example above, Hulick goes on to say when you’re trying to win customers, don’t list the flower’s attributes, describe how awesome it is to throw fireballs.
+Using the example above, Hulick says that when trying to win customers, don’t list the flower’s attributes.
+Describe how awesome it is to throw fireballs.

 The lesson here is to tell a story that sells the benefits, not the features.
 And not to tell “your story”, but to tell a story where the customer is the hero who solves their business problems using your product.

-When you craft your sales pitch around a simple compelling story, you’ll help your prospects understand exactly how they’re benefitting from your solution.
+When you craft your sales pitch around a simple, compelling story, you’ll help your prospects understand how they benefit from your solution.